 I hold a Cambridge CELTA (Certificate in English Language Teaching to Adults) and trained with Scott Thornbury, the founder of Dogme.

-My approach to teaching is informed not just by my extensive teaching experience (10 years and counting) but also my yoga practice as well as long-standing interest in human psychology and the psychology of learning in particular.
+My approach to teaching is informed not just by my extensive teaching experience (10 years and counting) but also my yoga practice as well as my long-standing interest in how people learn and interact.

 It has a strong focus on the following: